 When the analog gain (R0x35 for context A or R0x36 for context B) or the digital gain settings (R0x80-R0x98) are changed, the gain is updated on the next frame start.
 The gain setting must be written before the frame boundary to take effect the next frame.
 The frame boundary is slightly after the falling edge of Frame_Valid.
-In Figure 26 this is shown by the dashed vertical line labeled Frame Start.
+In Figure 25 this is shown by the dashed vertical line labeled Frame Start.

 Both analog and digital gain change regardless of whether the integration time is also changed simultaneously.
 Digital gain will change as soon as the register is written.
-Additional details on this latency can be found in AND9251/D Latency of Exposure or Gain Switch.

-Figure 26.
+Figure 25.
 Latency of Gain Register(s) in Master Mode